Woodstock, Ontario: Sports and recreation

 Woodstock has several parks and gardens.
 Most notable is Southside Park, which has a playground, baseball diamonds, public washrooms, soccer fields, gardens, and a new Skatepark.
 It also has a large pond, and many walking trails.
 Tip O'Neill Field at Southside Park is home for the Woodstock Rangers OBA Junior baseball team.

 At the North End of the city is Roth Park and the Gordon Pittock Conservation Area, which stretch along the shores Gordon Pittock Reservoir, an artificial lake created by the construction of the Pittock Dam.
 This park contains a playground and several kilometers of walking, running, and biking trails.
 There is also a disc golf course.

 The Woodstock Dragon Boat Club also uses the Gordon Pittock Reservoir as their home.
 They are a dragon boat community consisting of both adult and junior teams.

-Woodstock has two ice rinks, two at the Community Complex at the south end of the city, and one at the fairgrounds in the central region.
+Woodstock has two ice rinks, two at the Reeves Community Complex at the south end of the city, and one at the fairgrounds in the central region.
 Southwood Arena at the Community Complex is home for the Woodstock Navy-Vets OHA Junior hockey team.

 Woodstock also has a roller derby team called the Woodstock Warriors.
 Woodstock roller derby was founded in 2011.

 The Woodstock Soccer Club constructed an indoor turf field house and outdoor soccer park in the northwestern corner of the city, at the former site of the Oxford Regional Centre.
 The City now owns this facility, known as Cowan Park.
 The city has one indoor swimming pool, Southside Aquatic Centre; the local YMCA and Lions Pools closed.

 The city's Craigowan (Oxford) Golf Club is a private facility, dates from 1909, and is on a different site from that used by the current course.
 It has hosted provincial championships, and in 2014 staged the Canadian Women's Amateur Championship.